inbarajaldrin/vlm_isaac_sim/primitive_ws/README.md

 #### Dependency Details
-The dependency packages being installed by this command are:
+The dependency packages being installed are:

+**cartesian_controllers** GIT ROS2 metapackage.
+The link to the repository is: https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers/

+**cartesian_controllers_universal_robots** GIT ROS2 example package.
+The link to the repository is: https://github.com/stefanscherzinger/cartesian_controllers_universal_robots/ This package is used for its URDF and controller_manager.yaml descriptions.

+Followed by,

 **ros-humble-ur** Ubuntu (APT) ROS2 metapackage.
 The instructions for the metapackage is given here: https://docs.universal-robots.com/Universal_Robots_ROS2_Documentation/doc/ur_robot_driver/ur_robot_driver/doc/installation/installation.html